luna/luna-book/README.md

 ### What is Luna?

-**Intuitively**, Luna is an [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) data processing environment.
-It focuses on improving the human-computer interaction, especially on how it is possible to define, understand and manipulate data.
-Luna is a growing consolidation of domain specific data manipulation tools, including \[...\] \(TODO: finish me\)
+**Intuitively**, Luna is an [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) data processing and visualization environment.
+Its goal is to redefine the way people are able to understand and manipulate data in domains like data science, bioinformatics, graphic design, architecture, IOT development or microservices integration.
+Each such domain requires a highly tailored data processing toolbox and Luna provides a solid foundation for building such toolboxes.
+Luna delivers a powerful, visual data-flow modeling environment and a growing library of domain specific data visualisers and manipulators.

+**Formally**, Luna is a new programming language tighly integrated with its with double visual and textual syntax, and an ecosystem of tightly integrated tools, including a compiler and an [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment).
+The environment provides a visual data-flow editor and extensible data visualisation and manipulation frameworks.
+For simplicity, we often refer to all these tools as "Luna"

-**Formally**, Luna is an Integrated Development Environment \([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)\). a programming language and an extensive ecosystem of tools.
+**Formally**, Luna is an Integrated Development Environment \([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)\), consisting of a new programming language, tightly integrated with a visual data-flow editor, and an extensive ecosystem of data processing and visualization tools.
 It is intended to be a production language, not a research one, incorporating at the same time many recent innovations in programming language design.
 It is the world's first high performance, general purpose, hybrid visual-textual programming language.
 You can learn more about Luna core assumptions in the [Shortly about Luna](shortly_about_luna.md) chapter.

 ### Current state of the art